daltonlim/se206_ass3/README.md

 How to use NameSayer:
 *********************
 (1).
-There are three options in welcome window: practise, achievements and quit
+There are four options to choose from within the welcome window: practise, achievements, help and quit .

 (2).
-Users can choose names to playlist from NameList or using search bar to add name
+Users can either  choose a name from the Available Name List or use the search bar to add a name to practice.

 (3).
-Search bar also provides the function to combine multiple names
+Search bar also provides the abitlity to concatenate multiple names together.

 (4).
-In player window, users can play the audio for each name added.
+In the player window, users can play the audio for every name added.
 Original audio is named as date and shown in the first line as defalut.
-User recording has pre-fix "User".
+User recordings have a pre-fix "User".

 (5).
-ON/OFF buttons control volume.
-When users turns on, all audio files will be played as 10dB.
+ON/OFF buttons  on this windiw control volume.
+When users turn this on, all audio files will be played as 10dB.
-When its off, all audio files will be played as original volume.
+When it is turned off, all audio files will be played at their original volume.

 (6).
-If any recording are reported as bad quality, they may be found in the ‘logs’ folder under badRecordings.txt.
+Recordings reported as bad quality may be found in the ‘Logs’ folder under badRecordings.txt.
 Any exported lists may also be found here.

 (7).
-For COMBINED name, it will be played by automatically, so there is no file selection for it.
+The recordings for concatenated names will be generated on the fly by the program.
+There is no need to choose a database recording in this instance.

 (8).
-User can delete any file that is created by user.
+User have the ability to delete any recording that is created by user.

 (9).
-It provides a Record window for users who want to record their own version and compare with an original version.
+A Recording window is provoded for users who wish to record their own version and compare with an original version.

-(10).
-When click the name shown in recording window, user can hear the original version for the name.
+(10) Clicking on the red name in the recording window, plays the original database version for the given name.

 (11).
-User can hold on the Record button to record voice and realse to stop recording.
+Users may hold the Record button to record voice and realse to stop the recording.
 The maximum time of the recording is 10 seconds.

 (12).
-User can test microphone by clicking the microphone icon and hide it by clicking again.
+Users may test the microphone level by clicking the microphone icon to revaeal a level meter.
+Clicking it again hides the level meter.

 User recordings:
 *********************
-User made recordings may be found in the userFiles folder
+User made recordings may be found in the userDatabase folder

-Achievement :
+Achievements:
 *********************
 User can get different titles by reaching multiple goals.
+These may be tracked on the achievements page.